5 posts in this topic

 In For The Kill: Mortal Strike generates 20 Rage when used against targets that are below 20% health.
 Mortal Combo: Mortal Strike now has a maximum of 2 charges.
 Focused Rage: Focus your rage on your next Mortal Strike, increasing its damage by 50%, stacking up to 3 times.
 Unaffected by the global cooldown.
 Ah... the Mortal Strike tier.
 Considering my recommendations are centered around Focused Rage, it should be obvious that this it the talent of choice.

 Tier 6 / Level 90:

 Deadly Calm: Battle Cry also reduces the Rage cost of your abilities by 100% for the duration.
 Trauma: Slam and Whirlwind now cause the target to bleed for 20% additional damage over 6 sec.
 Multiple uses accumulate increased damage.
 Titanic Might: Increases the duration of Colossus Smash by 16 sec, but reduces its effectiveness by 20%.
-With recent simulations, Trauma is coming out ahead.
-While Titanic Might may seem more viable, the results are pretty significant in the upper gear levels.
+Deadly Calm is the choice here as it vital to the rotation and necessary for the use of a Focused Rage + Hamstring macro to proc Tactician during Battle Cry.